 Myths and Misconceptions about The Bahamas – DEBUNKED

-I am a participant in the Amazon Affiliates Program, so basically I earn a small commission if you use any of the affiliate links on this post - at no extra cost to you!
+I am a participant in affiliate programs, so basically I earn a small commission if you use any of the affiliate links on this post - at no extra cost to you!
 Dope right?

 fake news about the bahamas